Remember the Ladies

 Despite her plea, it would be almost 150 years before the United States would ratify the 19th Amendment giving women the right to vote.

 In my research, I frequently come across women with remarkable stories of adversity, hardship, perseverance, triumph, and tragedy.
-Some of these women have well documented stories.
-Some have stories that can only be inferred using records and timelines of their lives.
+Some of these stories are well-documented; others can only be reconstructed from records… and the silence where no records exist.

-These stories don't always fit into my current research.
-These are women that fascinate me even though they are not main characters in my research.
-I'm going to take the time to tell some of these stories when I can, because like Abigail Adams, I'd like to help Remember the Ladies.
-What better place to start than my own family tree?
+These women deserve their own telling.
+I'm going to take the time to do that when I can, because like Abigail Adams, I'd like to help Remember the Ladies.
+I can think of no better place to start than my own family tree.